ozkary/ozkary.github.io/_posts/2023/2023-06-10-data-engineering-process-fundamentals-data-warehouse-transformation.md

 - Dimensions: Dimensions are textual, and categorical attributes that describe business entities.
 They are often discrete and used for grouping, filtering, and organizing data.

 - Fact Tables: Fact tables contain numeric data that can be aggregated.
-They hold the measurable data and are related to dimensions through foreign keys.
+They hold the measurable data and are related to dimensions through foreign keys

-- Measures: Measures are the quantitative values that are subject to calculations such as sum, average, minimum, maximum, etc. They represent the KPIs that organizations want to track and analyze.
+- Measures: Measures are the quantitative values that are subject to calculations such as sum, average, minimum, maximum, etc. They represent the KPIs that organizations want to track and analyze

 - ERD: Create a Entity Relationship Diagram to visualize the models and their relationships